zhangyunhao116/zmail/README.md

 ## Introduction

-Zmail allows you to send and get emails as possible as it can be in python.There is no need to check server address or make your own MIME object.With zmail, you only need to care about your mail content.
+Zmail makes it easier to send and retrieve emails in python3.
+There's no need to manually add—server address, port, suitable protocol, and so on—zmaill will do it for you.
+Besides, use a python dict as a mail is also more intuitive.

 ## Installation